-In Windows Vista and 7, click Start button or press Ctrl+Esc on your keyboard and type the word update into Start menu Search box.
+In Windows Vista and 7, click Start button or press Windows Key on your keyboard and type the word update into Start menu Search box.
 Then click Windows Update.

 Automatic Updates/Windows Update is now open.
-First let's select a good time for Automatic Updates.
+First let's select a good time for updating Windows and other Microsoft products.

-While Microsoft publishes security and stability updates on second Tuesday of each month, there are times when patches for critical vulnerabilities are released outside the schedule.
-That's why you should set your computer to look for available updates every day.
+While Microsoft publishes security and stability updates on second Tuesday of every month, there are times when critical fixes, stability updates and Service Packs are released outside the schedule.
+That's why you should set your computer to look for available updates on daily basis.